-- D2.1 The following research degrees are considered in this section of the University's academic regulations: - a) Master by Research (MRes); - b) Master of Philosophy (MPhil); - c) Doctor of Philosophy (PhD); - d) Doctor of Philosophy by Published Works (PhD); - e) Professional Doctorates. - D2.2 The following terms are used in these regulations: - Registration refers to matriculating as a student of the University and formally commencing the programme of study (registering as a research student). - b) Approval of thesis topic and programme of study is the process of confirming the area of study and the proposed thesis title. - c) Determination of target degree is the formal process of determining what award a student will progress towards. - d) Progress Review is the review of progress towards a target degree. - e) Viva voce examination refers to the oral examination by which the student defends their thesis. - D2.3 Research degree provision is managed on behalf of Academic Board by Research Degrees Committee (RDC).
+- D2.1 The following research degrees are considered in this section of the University's academic regulations: - a) Master by Research (MRes); - b) Master of Philosophy (MPhil); - c) Doctor of Philosophy (PhD); - d) Doctor of Philosophy by Published Works (PhD); - e) Professional Doctorate (Doctor of Business Administration (DBA)) - f) Professional Doctorate (Prof Doc) - D2.2 The following terms are used in these regulations: - a) Registration refers to matriculating as a student of the University and formally commencing the programme of study (registering as a research student). - b) Approval of thesis topic and programme of study is the process of confirming the area of study and the proposed thesis title. - c) Confirmation of target degree is the formal process of determining or confirming what award a student will progress towards. - d) Progress Review is the review of progress towards a target degree. - e) Viva voce examination refers to the oral examination by which the student defends their thesis. - D2.3 Research degree provision is managed on behalf of Academic Board by Research Degrees Committee (RDC).
 The role and responsibilities of RDC are defined in Academic Board remits.